elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 `species` columns of the `plants` table.
 On the other hand, we do intend to drop those columns in the end.

-The point to make here is that we have two types of migrations, one is the schema migration, which we have seen how to handle, but how to handle data migration, in particular when across relations?
-This is what we will walk through in the next section.
+The point to make here is that we are in front of a new type of migration.
+This one is not only a schema migration, which we know how to handle, this one also has an aspect of data migration, in particular across relations.
+Let's walk through it.

 ### A two steps data migration